Are Palm Trees Native To California? (And Species of Palm Trees?)

 Palm trees were introduced in Los Angeles a few hundred years ago.
 They were brought in the 19th century by Spanish missionaries.
 And it was sometime in the 1930s that the desert region of Los Angeles was filled with palm trees from Egypt, Mexico, and various other regions.

 Palm trees were brought to different regions of California due to their ornamental value and their Biblical associations.
-In the 20th century, a large number of immigrants came to California and with them came different palm seeds and plants.
+In the 20th century, many immigrants came to California, and with them came different palm seeds and plants.

 How Much Water Do Palm Trees Need in California?